polar-app/polar-app/docs/FAQ.md

 to export the annotations but the file is in JSON format which means anyone could easily write an exporter.

+# Do you have any plans to support ePub format?

+Yes.
+But not in the short term.
+Check out our notes on [ePub](EPUB_SUPPORT.md).

 # How do I build and run from source?

 Polar is VERY easy to compile from source.
 Polar is based on Typescript, Electron,